 Compost is ready when it is dark and crumbly and no longer has identifiable food pieces in it.
 Members get priority for taking the ready compost and whatever is left is offered to local community gardens or advertised by the Food Partnership for gardeners to come and collect it.

-Sadly, due to limitations in funding from the Council, we are unable to open any new schemes at present.
+Sadly, we are unable to open any new schemes at present.
 When we are able to open more schemes, we will advertise this in our newsletter.